-For purposes of developing water quality assessments for the 2018 Section 305(b) reporting cycle, the total suspended solids concentration and Carlson's (1977) "trophic state index" (TSI) were used with the three years of data generated for 25 Iowa shallow lakes as part of Iowa DNR surveys from 2014 through 2016 (Table 4-1).
-Overall (three-year) summer-season median value for total suspended solids and the TSI value for chlorophyll-a were used for each lake.
-The identification of impairments of the Class B(LW) aquatic life uses was based on the resulting median total suspended solids concentration and median-based TSI value for chlorophyll-a.
+For purposes of developing water quality assessments for the Section 305(b) reporting cycle, the total suspended solids concentration and Carlson's (1977) "trophic state index" (TSI) were used with the three years of data generated for Iowa shallow lakes as part of Iowa DNR surveys from assessment period.
+Overall (three-year) summer-season median value for total suspended solids and the TSI value for chlorophyll a were used for each lake.
+The identification of impairments of the Class BLW aquatic life uses was based on the resulting median total suspended solids concentration and median-based TSI value for chlorophyll a.